-Where an asset is acquired by the municipality for no or nominal consideration (i.e. a non-exchange transaction), the cost is deemed to be equal to the fair value of that asset on the date acquired.
+Where an asset is acquired through a non-exchange transaction, its cost is its fair value as at date of acquisition.

-The cost of an item of property, plant and equipment acquired in exchange for a non-monetary assets or monetary assets, or a combination of monetary and non-monetary assets is measured at the fair value of the asset given up, unless the fair value of the asset received is more clearly evident.
-If the acquired item could not be measured at its fair value, its cost is measured at the carrying amount of the asset given up.
+Where an item of property, plant and equipment is acquired in exchange for a non-monetary asset or monetary assets, or a combination of monetary and non-monetary assets, the asset acquired is initially measured at fair value (the cost).
+If the acquired item's fair value was not determinable, it's deemed cost is the carrying amount of the asset(s) given up.